Black Friday → 40% OFF Annual Plans

 3. Master Cold Email Personalization at Scale

 The average user deletes 48% of the emails they receive without even opening them.
-To break through, your emails must be personalized, valuable and timely.
+Engaging cold leads is especially challenging, making it crucial to personalize your cold outreach and add tailored touches to increase response rates.

 A sales cadence is a structured sequence of outreach activities used by sales reps to connect with and nurture prospects.
 It’s a predefined schedule of touchpoints across multiple channels, such as email, phone calls, social media and even SMS or video messages.